cocos/cocos-docs/en/editor/publish/publish-in-command-line.md

-# Publish from the Command Line
+# Publish from Command Line

 Publish a project from the command line can help us build an auto-publish routine that allows modifying command line parameters to achieve different goals.